-Fiscal year ending / Amount
+Fiscal year ending Amount

-2013 \$ 114,928
+2014 \$ 142,053

-2014 69,715
+2015 74,244

-2015 42,640
+2016 18,499

-2016 4,365
+2017 16,768

-2017 4,354
+2018 14,935

-Total \$ 236,002
+Total \$ 266,499

 On March 1, 2012, LAWA and Westfield Concession Management, LLC (Westfield) entered into a Terminal Commercial Management Concession Agreement (3-1-12 Agreement) for Westfield to develop, lease, and manage retail, food and beverage and certain passenger services in specified locations at the Tom Bradley International Terminal (TBIT), Terminal 2, and Theme Building for a term of 17 years consisting of two-year development period and fifteen-year operational period.
 Westfield will select concessionaires subject to LAWA approval.
 Concession agreements awarded by Westfield shall have a term no longer than ten years.
 The agreement requires Westfield and its concessionaires to invest no less than \$81.9 million in initial improvements and \$16.4 million in mid-term refurbishments.
 Such improvements are subject to LAWA approval.
+The initial non-premises improvements, as defined, shall be acquired by and become the property of LAWA by cash payment to Westfield or the issuance of rent credit.